gvwilson/thirdbit/src/fiction/iffy/index.md

 or chronic instability.
 She puzzled over that for a second before dismissing it.
 Reasons weren't important:
-a blocked tunnel was no use to them.
+a blocked tunnel was no use to her.

-Iffy had expected the web of tunnels to be centered on the Niobium base.
+It took her a few minutes to realize that the web of tunnels wasn't centered on the Niobium base.
 Instead,
-the center was a kilometer further south on the slope of Mount Tyree instead of at its peak.
+its heart was a kilometer further south.
-Benício shrugged when she pointed this out.
-"Wouldn't be surprised if th' real whatever is somewhere else again."
-He jerked his head toward Severin's remains, which he had wrapped in the tarp he had pulled off the sentry bot.
-"Folks like this never thought in straight lines.
-Whatever you can see ain't real, and whatever's real, they'll have hidden under three different kinds o' camouflage."

-But the mystery of what was actually buried under Mount Tyree wasn't what made Iffy chew her lips the way she had when she was first learning algebra.
+That wasn't what made Iffy chew her lips, though.
-That was the schematics' fault.
-They made no sense.
-She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but why put a bamboo rat cage at its center?
+She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through, but why put a cage for lab rats at its center?
 And if you had a yottahertz laser capable of vaporizing steel from orbit, why would you point it directly at an identical laser, and why would you leave just enough space between them for